tong-ge/Draconic-Evolution/README.md

 This is made for nomi-ceu, and requires GT as a dependency.
 However, custom GT blocks, with names "draconium" and "awakened_draconium", are required for this to work properly.

-You can now use GT blocks, and Draconic Evolution Blocks, in the Energy Storage Core!
+You can now use GT blocks, and Draconic Evolution Blocks, in the Energy Storage Core, and DE Reactor!

-How:
-Moves energy core structure to IBlockState, as well as adding a fallback block.
-Then, CT generated GT materials, "draconium" and "awakened_draconium" were inserted into the structure instead.
-Finally, appropriate adjustments were made to finalize the project.
+There's also a destruct button on the energy core!
+It will appear instead of the build guide button, when the core is valid.
+It destroys instantly (unlike the builder)!

 Note: if players de-activate and then reactivate their old core twice, the Draconic Evolution blocks will turn into their GT counterparts.
+Also, DE Awakened Draconium put into the reactor automatically transforms into GT Awakened Draconium.

+Main Internal Change:
+Moves EnergyCoreStructure from String to IBlockState[], which also adds a fallback block.
+Also, InvisECoreBlock now stores metadata.

 ## License / Use in Modpacks
 This mod is licensed under the [**Don't Be a Jerk License**](https://github.com/brandon3055/Draconic-Evolution/blob/master/LICENSE) created by CoFH.